tbensky/PiNN_Projectile/readme.md

 # Projectile motion with drag using a "Physics informed neural network" (PiNN)

 Physics informed neural networks (or PiNNs) are a use of neural networks in the realm of solving physics problems numerically.
 One is demonstrated here that finds the trajectory of a projectile with the drag force.
-(Note: This "simple" system is not solvable analytically, for example using the kinematic equations you may know from an introductory physics class.)
+(Note: This "simple" system is not solvable analytically| for example using the kinematic equations you may know from an introductory physics class.)

 Note: We know this problem is easily solved using a variety of well established techniques.
 We are using it here to learn about PiNNs.